Dividing by zero. Even on our own wiki, at one point.

 Power Rangers vs Super Sentai.
 Discussions on which is better devolve into racist insults and cultural posturing.
 Suggesting that they are anything but completely distinct, independent entities (they're not) is a good way to get yelled at by angry nerds.

 Do not make fun of FarmVille around people who play it.

 There is precedent for this argument, considering that The Great Video Game Crash of 1983 was largely precipitated by non-gaming companies greedily moving in on a market they did not understand.
-Sensing that there was a quick buck to make, they began flooding the game market with badly designed games whose sole purpose was meant to act as commercial for their products (like the infamous Chuck the Chase Wagon).
+Sensing that there was a quick buck to make, they began flooding the game market with badly designed games whose sole purpose was meant to act as commercial for their products (like the infamous Chase the Chuck Wagon, which was a game commissioned by a pet food company of all things).
 Without gaming media or the internet to help them pick the wheat from the kudzu-like chaff, many game buyers became quickly disillusioned about the entire medium.
 With fewer buyers and increasing amounts of crap cluttering store shelves, the saturation-invoked collapse took out the video games industry entirely until Nintendo revived it years later with a certain mustachioed plumber.